 Stock Rights and Restrictions Agreement.
 Pursuant to a Stock Rights and Restrictions Agreement dated January 27, 1989 (the "Rights and Restrictions Agreement") between the Company and The Coca-Cola Company, The Coca-Cola Company agreed (a) not to acquire additional shares of Common Stock or Class B Common Stock except in certain circumstances and (b) not to sell or otherwise dispose of shares of Class B Common Stock without first converting them into Common Stock except in certain circumstances.
 The Coca-Cola Company granted the Company a right of first refusal with respect to any proposed disposition of any shares owned by it, and the Company granted The Coca-Cola Company certain registration rights with respect to such shares.
-The Coca-Cola Company further agreed that if its equity ownership reaches 30.67% or more of the Company's outstanding common stock of all classes, or its voting interest reaches 23.59% or more of the votes of all outstanding shares of all classes, then it will (i) negotiate in good faith with the Company to sell to the Company the number of shares of Class B Common Stock necessary to reduce its equity ownership to 29.67% of the outstanding common stock of all classes and (ii) convert the number of shares of Class B Common Stock and to maintain its voting interest at between 22.59% and 23.59% of the votes of all outstanding shares of all classes.
+The Coca-Cola Company further agreed that if its equity ownership reaches 30.67% or more of the Company's outstanding common stock of all classes, or its voting interest reaches 23.59% or more of the votes of all outstanding shares of all classes, then it will (i) negotiate in good faith with the Company to sell to the Company the number of shares of Common Stock or Class B Common Stock necessary to reduce its equity ownership to 29.67% of the outstanding common stock of all classes and (ii) convert the number of shares of Class B Common Stock necessary to maintain its ownership of Class B Common Stock to between 20% and 21% of the outstanding shares of Class B Common Stock and to maintain its voting interest at between 22.59% and 23.59% of the votes of all outstanding shares of all classes.